KYVENetwork/docs/docs/token_holders/funding.md

 ## What Is Funding, And Why Is It Important?

-A storage pool requires funding in $KYVE in order to function.
+A data pool requires funding in $KYVE in order to function.
 This can be provided by anyone.
-The funding gets paid out to the protocol nodes active in the pool.
+The funding gets paid out to the protocol validators active in the pool.
 If a pool runs out of funds, it stops.
 This is a crucial part of KYVEs tokenonomics.
 The goal at KYVE is to build a decentralized data lake that gets utilized by as many users/projects as possible.
 When users create a use case with KYVE data, they are highly incentivized to ensure that the pool keeps producing the data.
 Whenever a pool is close to running out of tokens, they will purchase some more tokens and top up the pool's funding.
 The more users/projects do this, the more they split the costs, making it more cost-effective and reducing the risk of a pool running out of funding.

 ## Who Would Fund A Pool?